5 Reach and catchment environmental metrics

 5.2 Tree canopy cover

 Tree canopy cover near streams is a strong predictor of in-stream biotic assemblages (Peterson et al. 2010; Walsh and Webb 2014), and catchment tree canopy cover is an important predictor of streamflow volumes (Zhang, Dawes, and Walker 2001).
 I thus calculated both tree canopy area as a fraction of stream catchment (TF), and tree canopy area weighted by flow distance to and along streams as a fraction of similarly weighted catchment area (Attenuated forest cover, AF).
-I have calculated these metrics for 1750 (estimated from ecological vegetation classes), 2006, 2018 and 2022 (with 2012 and 2014 to follow).
-The fields “tf_XXXX” and “af_XXXX” in the cat_env table, and “tfa_XXXX_m2” (total area of tree canopy cover per subcatchment) in the *subcat_env” table follow the same convention as for ti and ei.
-See Chapter 7 for full details.
+I have calculated these metrics for 1750 (estimated from ecological vegetation classes), 2006, 2018 and 2022.
+TF and AF are recorded as fields tf_XXXX and af_XXXX in the cat_env table, for the year XXXX.
+Total area of tree canopy cover in each subcatchment in m2, tfa_XXXX_m2, is recorded in the subc_env table.
+See Chapter 7 for full details, and Appendix E for a description of quality control and assessment of the 2018 and 2022 data.

 5.3 Flow

-Two estimates of mean annual runoff were calculated: post-1997, and for the period 1911-2009 for equivalence with the measure of mean discharge used in earlier studies of the region.
+Two estimates of mean annual runoff were calculated: for the period 1911-2022, and 1911-2009 for equivalence with the measure of mean discharge used in earlier studies of the region.
+These were recorded as fields meanq_mm and meanq_mm_to_2009, respectively, in the cat_env table.
 See Chapter 8 for full details.

 5.4 Flow stress: degree of regulation